Hepatitis B Screening

 - People with chronic liver diseases, such as hepatitis B or C

-Prevention after Exposure to Hepatitis A. Unvaccinated people who have recently been exposed to hepatitis A may be able to prevent hepatitis A by receiving injection with immune globulin (IG) or the hepatitis A vaccine.
+Prevention after Exposure to Hepatitis A: Unvaccinated people who have recently been exposed to hepatitis A may be able to prevent hepatitis A by receiving injection with immune globulin (IG) or the hepatitis A vaccine.
 These shots must be given within 2 weeks after exposure to be effective.
-In the past, immune globulin was the standard postexposure prophylaxis (preventive treatment after exposure) for hepatitis A. However, recent studies have indicated that the hepatitis A vaccine provides as good protection as immune globulin.
-The CDC’s Advisory Committee on Immunization Practices now recommends the vaccine for postexposure prophylaxis for healthy individuals between the ages of 1 - 40 years.
+The CDC recommends the vaccine for postexposure prophylaxis for healthy individuals between the ages of 1 to 40 years.
 Others should be given immune globulin if warranted.

-Lifestyle Measures for Hepatitis A Prevention.
-Frequent handwashing after using the bathroom or changing diapers is important for preventing transmission of hepatitis A. International travelers to developing countries should use bottled or boiled water for brushing teeth and drinking, and avoid ice cubes.
+Lifestyle Measures for Hepatitis A Prevention: Handwashing after using the bathroom or changing diapers can help prevent the transmission of hepatitis A. International travelers to developing countries should use bottled or boiled water for brushing teeth and drinking, and avoid ice cubes.
 It is best to eat only well-cooked heated food and to peel raw fruits and vegetables.

-Vaccination.
-Hepatitis B is preventable by vaccination.
-There are several inactivated virus vaccines, including Recombivax HB and Engerix-B. A combination vaccine (Twinrix) that contains Engerix-B and Havrix, a hepatitis A vaccine, is also available.
-The hepatitis B vaccine is usually given as a series of 3 - 4 shots over a 6-month period.
+Vaccination: Hepatitis B is preventable by vaccination.
+It may be given as a single hepatitis B vaccine, or as a combination hepatitis B and hepatitis A vaccine.
+The hepatitis B vaccine is usually given as a series of 3 to 4 shots over a 6-month period.

 The CDC recommends hepatitis B vaccination for:

-- All children should receive their first dose of hepatitis B vaccine at birth and complete their vaccination series by 6 - 18 months.
-Children younger than age 19 who were not vaccinated should receive “catch-up” doses.
+- All children; they should receive their first dose of hepatitis B vaccine at birth and complete their vaccination series by age 6 to 18 months.
+Children younger than age 18 who were not vaccinated should receive "catch-up" doses.